Pocador999/OwnLightSystem/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-## Final Thoughts:
+## Final Thoughts

-This api is part of a microservice architecture based project, for my college (FACENS) upx subject later it will be conected to a Ocelot API Gateway, and will be related with other asp.net api's such as:
+This API is part of a microservice architecture based project, for my college (FACENS) UPX subject.
+Later it will be connected to an Ocelot API Gateway, and will be related with other ASP.NET APIs such as:

-- `DeviceService`: Responsible for registering and controlling the devices
+- `DeviceService`: Responsible for registering and controlling the devices.
-- `AutomationService`: Responsible for registering rooms, groups, and schedules for the devices
+- `AutomationService`: Responsible for registering rooms, groups, and schedules for the devices.
-- `EnergyService`: Responsible for monitoring the energy costs of all the devices
+- `EnergyService`: Responsible for monitoring the energy costs of all the devices.

-the mix of all the microservices, Ocelot Gateway, Databases and the front-end will be our app called **OwnLight**
+The mix of all the microservices, Ocelot Gateway, databases, and the front-end will be our app called **OwnLight**.

 Thanks for the attention, and see you on my next projects!